SveNord/Sve-Blazor-DataTable/README.md

 2. Import the components:

-   Add the following using statement `@using Sve.Blazor.DataTable` to one of the following:
+   Add the following using statement `@using Sve.Blazor.DataTable.Components` to one of the following:
    - For global import add it to your  `_Imports.razor` file
    - For a scoped import add  it to your desired Blazor component